2023 Best Public Health Schools in North Carolina

 The average amount in student loans that public health majors at Duke take out is $11,899.

-A rank of #4 on this year’s list means University of North Carolina at Chapel Hill is a great place for public health students.
+The excellent programs at University of North Carolina at Chapel Hill helped the school earn the #4 place on this year’s ranking of the best public health schools in North Carolina.
 UNC Chapel Hill is a very large public school located in the city of Chapel Hill.

 Public Health majors at UNC Chapel Hill take out an average of $15,000 in student loans while working on their egree.